andyrobreid/portfolio/src/blog/posts/mobile-development.md

 What a year it has been.

-With having a Galaxy fold 4 phone now for about half a year, I have been trying to find means to utilise it for deveopment on the go.
+With having a Galaxy fold 4 phone now for about half a year, I have been trying to find means to utilise it for development on the go.

 <!-- more -->